Angelszm/computing-notes/SFC.md

 - Scientific mesaurement ?
 - Subjective ?

+A scientific measurement is a way of obtaining values which does not depend on who is making the measurement Objective is exact data

 Measurements
 Distributions - how often they fall within a given range (binning).
 By separating ranges into smaller ranges(bins), shows how values vary